 "My dearest Bun, unfortunately I seem to have mislaid your tour list and do not know where you will be in the immediate future, so I have sent this to your mother in the hope that you will get it in due course.
 I suppose you will have heard that we supplied the first chapter of a bit of Naval history the other day, as a matter of fact it was right at the beginning of the affair that I was unlucky enough to get wounded in the face.
 I fear it will mean losing one eye, however, I am extremely lucky to be alive at all since I am about the only one in that part of the ship not to be outed altogether.
 I expect to be moved to a hospital somewhere ashore in a day or so and wherever I am I will let you know.
 Everyone has been extremely kind and, apart from a slight headache, I am fit and well myself.
 I am busy thinking out distinguished character parts for a man with a dark monocle which Micky Powell can provide when the War is over.
 As I say, as soon as I know where I am going, I'll try and write again and perhaps you could come up and see me some time.
 All my love to you, darling, don't worry, E.K."

-At Hvalfjördur, off the coast of Iceland, Esmond was transferred on a stretcher by ship's derrick on to the destroyer Echo where he lay on a hard table in the wardroom during the short journey to Reykyavik.
+At Hvalfjördur, off the coast of Iceland, Esmond was transferred on a stretcher by ship's derrick onto the destroyer Echo where he lay on a hard table in the wardroom during the short journey to Reykyavik.
 Then a bumpy ambulance ride to Helgafell Army Hospital in Mosfellssvelt, near Reykjavik, which belonged to the 49th Infantry division, Territorial Army, and eventually into a clean hospital bed.
-There he was x-rayed and then wheeled into the operating theatre where surgeons tried ("vainly") to remove all the shrapnel room his face and eyes, using a strong magnet to attract the metal.
+There he was x-rayed and then wheeled into the operating theatre where surgeons tried ("vainly") to remove all the shrapnel from his face and eyes, using a strong magnet to attract the metal.
 He heard a voice say to him: "Afraid I shall have to excise this left eye, Knight . . ." to which he replied: "All right, go ahead."

 His left eye was removed.
 The right eye was saved but so badly damaged that it was deemed to be useless.
 As he lay recovering from the operation Esmond was befriended by the navigating officer from Prince of Wales who had also been on the compass platform during action with Bismarck.
 Both men had been injured by the same shell.
 Even with a piece of metal in his cheek, with one one eye swollen shut and in great pain, the navigating officer had refused to leave his post, steering the ship throughout the rest of the action, which included drastic manoeuvres to avoid the wreckage of the Hood as she sank, and only allowing someone to relieve him when Prince of Wales was out of danger.
 He chatted with Esmond, wrote letters for him and brought him fruit from town.